Fenchel-Young Variational Learning: EXPERIMENTS

-Our focus is not computational scalability.
-Depending on the particular model, parameter $\rho$ in Tsallis $\rho$-negentropy, and parametrization, the computational costs will be different.
-Computational cost depends on model-specific choices, rather than the generalization of standard VI to FYVI.
-Tradeoffs between FY and KL regularization similarly depend on model specification; there is no one general comparison.
-In most of our experiments, computational tradeoffs between FY regularizers and KL regularizers are negligible.
+Our focus is not computational scale.
+Computational cost depends on the particular model, entropic index $\rho$, and parametrization.
+Therefore, the computational cost depends on model-specific choices, rather than the generalization of standard VI to FYVI.
+Tradeoffs between FY and KL regularization similarly depend on model specification; there is no general comparison to be made.
+In our experiments, computational tradeoffs between FY regularizers and KL regularizers are negligible.
 There are efficient algorithms for computing sparsemax ($\rho=2$) and $1.5$-entmax; otherwise computing softmax is faster.
-We use reparametrization tricks in all the VAE experiments: the classical Gaussian one \citep{Blei2017}, and a $(2-\rho)$-Gaussian reparametrization \citep{martins2022sparse}.
-We keep computational resources as close as possible between the compared models.
+We use reparametrization tricks in all the VAE experiments: The classical Gaussian~one~\citep{Blei2017}, and a $(2-\rho)$-Gaussian reparametrization~\citep{martins2022sparse}.
+We keep computational resources equal between compared models.